crytic/attacknet/README.md

 If your suite config is located at `./test-suites/suite.yaml`, you would run `attacknet start suite`.
 This will probably be changed.

+At this time, health checks will be run in perpetuity once the fault has concluded.
+Simply ctrl+c to terminate.

 ## Developing (wip)